Lee33333/hackbright.project/README.md

 --------
 Finding the right doctor can be a challenge.
 LGBT people face additional obstacles:

-<i>3.3% of medical schools dedicate zero hours of their curriculum to LGBT health.
-On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.<br>Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JAMA (2011)</i>
+<i>3.3% of medical schools dedicate <b>zero</b> hours of their curriculum to LGBT health.
+On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.<br><br>Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JAMA (2011)</i>

+Today, there is no centralized, interactive resource to address this problem in the San Francisco Bay Area.

 <h4>Front Page</h4>
 --------